-Adequate land availability:
+2. Adequate land availability:

 The proposed restaurant is allowed outright within the Waterfront District, and by special review, within the NRC Shorelands District.
-The portion of the restaurant proposed to extend within DE Estuary District consists of pilings supporting 2000 square feet of the building immediately abutting the bulkhead and within the area The DE designation is placed on that of the marina. portion of the Estuary abutting Siuslaw Pacific Marina property as well as the downtown area abutting Waterfront District and Marine District, approximately lineal feet of river shore.
-The primary uses and public marinas, within this area are commercial docks, facilities for commercial fishing boats and boat This site is occupied by Bay Bridge Marina.
+The portion of the restaurant proposed to extend within DE Estuary District consists of pilings supporting 2000 square feet of the building immediately abutting the bulkhead and within the area of the marina.
+The DE designation is placed on that portion of the Estuary abutting Siuslaw Pacific Marina property as well as the downtown area abutting Waterfront District and Marine District, approximately 6800 lineal feet of river shore.
+The primary uses within this area are commercial and public marinas, docks, facilities for commercial fishing boats and boat ramps.
+This site is occupied by Bay Bridge Marina.
 The piling for the restaurant will not reduce the working area of the marina and will not affect the availability of land for future water dependent uses.